mbforr/modern-gis-workshop/README.md

-# Modern GIS Infrastructure

 # Modern GIS Workshop

 Welcome!
 This repo contains the code and guides used for the I-Guide Forum 2023 at Columbia University.
+The slides for this workshop can be found [here](https://docs.google.com/presentation/d/1-oSLrcywtmlmt4aSWI4rDqCu_mR2V4luLvh5RSVjdnk/edit?usp=sharing).

 ## Requirements